 User profiles can be defined at three different security levels.
 The highest level of security within the software is that of the magellan Administrator.
-This level gives access to all of the program's functions and data editing facilities.
+This level gives access to all the program's functions and data editing facilities.
 For Application Specialist and Operator level, options are increasingly restricted.

-Only the User Administrator has the ability to enable or disable the software's password protection, define new users or delete old users.
+Only the User Administrator can enable or disable the software's password protection, define new users or delete old users.
 If the users are logged in under their user name, the system will only give access to options according to their user rights definition.